kamalbuilds/sonic-clout/docs/getting-started/quickstart.md

 # Quickstart

-This guide will help you get started with SonicClout, a decentralized social content platform built on Solana.
+This guide will help you get started with SonicClout, a decentralized social content platform built on Sonic, the first chain extension on Solana.

 ## Prerequisites

-- A Solana wallet (Phantom, Solflare, etc.)
+- A Sonic-compatible wallet (Backpack, OKX Web3, Nightly, etc.)
 - SOL tokens for gas fees
 - Creator account (optional for content creation)